hyprwm/hyprland-wiki/content/Plugins/Using-Plugins.md

 In order for the plugins to be loaded into Hyprland, run `hyprpm reload`.

-You can add `exec-once = hyprpm reload` to your Hyprland config to have plugins loaded at startup.
+You can add `hyprpm reload` to your Hyprland config's autostarts to have plugins loaded at startup.
 Optionally add `-n` flag to get notification that plugin loaded successfully (eye candy).
 Note regardless of whether `-n` is present or not, `reload` command will generate notification for